Sex Advice

 The pelvic floor, or that sling of muscles running from your pubic bone to your tailbone, plays a big role in penetrative sex, as it needs to lengthen or relax to allow for penetration into the vaginal canal, says pelvic-floor physical therapist Marcy Crouch, DPT.
 "If the muscles in the pelvic floor are too tight, or they are in spasm or contracted, penetration will be difficult or painful.
 And depending on the dysfunction of those muscles, the pain can linger for hours or even days," she says.

 Treatment: Releasing those pelvic-floor muscles is the goal, which Dr. Crouch says you may be able to achieve with diaphragmatic breathing, deep squatting, or even the "happy baby" yoga pose.
-But, generally, seeing a pelvic-floor specialist to develop a treatment plan is your best mode of action.
+But, generally, seeing a pelvic-floor specialist to develop a treatment plan is your best course of action.
 They can advise you on the kinds of pelvic-floor stretches and exercises that would make the most sense for your situation after assessing your pelvic floor with a biofeedback device.

 3. An acute infection